Back to blog

 10Portugal35–48%Lifestyle priority over tax savings

-• Bali / Indonesia: No digital nomad visa yet (as of early 2026).
-Tourist visa work is technically illegal.
-Tax rates are 5–35% progressive.
-Not recommended for compliant nomads.
+• Bali / Indonesia: No dedicated digital nomad visa is in force as of early 2026.
+Working on a tourist visa is not permitted under Indonesian immigration law.
+Domestic tax rates are 5–35% progressive.

-• Croatia: Digital nomad visa available but you pay standard rates (up to 30%) if you stay long enough to trigger residency.
+• Croatia: A digital nomad visa exists, but standard progressive rates (up to ~30%) apply if presence triggers tax residency.

 Frequently Asked Questions